Greetings, fellow Gwenches and Gwentlemen!

 Some cards of the Syndicate faction use Coins as a mechanic.
 Their current number is indicated by this symbol: The lower one for your Coins, the upper one for your opponent’s.
 They are always visible when Syndicate leaders are used.
 For all the other factions, they appear on the board if their leaders gain Coins.

 By clicking this icon, several options appear which are explained by tooltips.
 Familiarize yourself with them and use them as you see fit.

 The sword is the symbol of the Melee row, the crossbow stands for the Ranged row.
 They have another use beyond indicating which row is which: You can check the details of applied row effects when you point your cursor at them.
 A number over the row marker states the number of turns it takes the row effect to expire.
 If it is unlimited, like the Ragh Nar Roog effect shown in the picture, there will be no number at all.

 The black hand symbol’s number is the number of cards this player is currently holding in their hand.

 The crown indicates the round wins, one half crown per victorious round.
 The point count can be extended and collapsed by left-clicking it: The small numbers are the points per row, the big ones is the sum of all points at a player’s side.

 A display of the worthy adversaries, their names, titles and profile pictures.
 Rank and level are present as well.

 Here you can check the outcome of each round separately.
 In case you are wondering at the result of round three: The opponent forfeited before the match came to an end, leading to the 0-0 result which is still counted in favour of the winner.
-The card backs show the used factions in that match.

 Press this button to thank your opponent for a “good game”.
 When you receive a GG, a small notification window will pop up at the upper right corner of your screen.
 There you can see who sent a GG to you and what reward you got from it.
 The GG-reward is either 5 ore or 5 scraps – this will be increased by 2 after reaching Prestige Level 3.